 A bridging loan also referred to as interim financing, gap financing, or swing loan is a short-term loan used until the borrower secures a permanent financing or pays an existing obligation.
 In other words, the loan is meant to bridge the gap during the time when financing is needed but not yet available.

-An ideal application is on real estate transactions.
+An ideal application is for real estate transactions.
 This is when you are in the process of buying a property either commercial or residential whilst selling another one.
 It’s not possible to close the two transactions at the same time.
 Also, it is very much applicable in auction transactions where you are not able to raise funds on time.
-In such instances, bridging loan comes in handy.
+In such instances, a bridging loan comes in handy.

-• Buying a property at Auction
+- Buying a property at Auction

-• Purchasing a property whilst selling another
+- Purchasing a property whilst selling another

-• Adding to your property portfolio
+- Adding to your property portfolio

-• Buying a property for renovation with a quick sale in mind
+- Buying a property for renovation with a quick sale in mind

-• Moving office/factory/warehouse
+- Moving office/factory/warehouse

 This is not an exhaustive list though.
 Bridging loans are flexible and can be applied in almost all situations where quick financing is needed.

-How Do Bridging Loan Work?
+How Do Bridging Loans Work?

 There are two types of bridging loans with only one key difference.